 For all other tracks, applicants are exempt from doing one of the above stated English language tests if they have completed their entire studies in English or completed at least 50% of their bachelor programme in an English-speaking country.
 Proof must be provided.

-Due to the current COVID-19 crisis, many language testing locations are currently closed until further notice.
-However, we have learned that TOEFL is offering a Home Edition test which could be an acceptable option for your application.
+Please note that TOEFL is offering a Home Edition test which could be an acceptable option for your application.
 Please visit their website for additional information: https://www.ets.org/s/cv/toefl/at-home/

 Please kindly note that your language certificates can be handed in later (if not yet available).
 In this case, your acceptance to the programme is conditional on the fulfillment of our minimum requirements.
-Language certificates must reach us by the following dates (enrolment deadlines):

 Application Fee: your non-refundable €50 application fee, to be paid electronically (by PayPal or via bank transfer) is due when you submit your online application (as last step).

 If you do not have a PayPal account please contact our central IPBS MGM office at email@example.com that will provide you with the bank details.

 Please note the following application deadlines depending on your track choice

 For Single Degree tracks with Brock, UCSC, and UDLAP

 - 15 June 2024 (with applicants accepting places and paying deposits by 22 June 2024)